Chr. Salvesen & Chr. Thams's Communications Aktieselskab

 Chr.
 Salvesen & Chr.
 Thams's Communications Aktieselskab, Salvesen & Thams, Comms.
-AS or S&T is a Norwegian company based at Løkken Verk in Meldal that was responsible for electricity production and railway operation for Løkken Mine operated by the Orkla Mining Company.
+AS or S&T is a Norwegian company based at Løkken Verk in Meldal Municipality that was responsible for electricity production and railway operation for Løkken Mine operated by the Orkla Mining Company.
 After the mine closed in 1987 it has been turned into a development company to try to create new jobs at Løkken.